France

 There is an effective separation between men and women

-Untried female prisoners are separated from the convicted
+Untried women are separated from sentenced women

 Women who have been charged and those who have been convicted are not detained separately in remand centres.